Last Updated on September 13, 2020 by Anisa

 The Easter Parade has been around since some time in the 1870s!
 The parade is more a spectacle of fashion than a religious event.
 In 1933, Irving Berlin wrote a song called the Easter Parade.
 Thanks to pictures that my friends posted on Facebook, I finally decided to check it out.

 Some people wear traditional Easter dresses with hats and look so stylish.
 Others wear huge colorful hats.
-I am always impressed with how creative and artistic people can be.
+I am always impressed with people’s Easter Parade hat ideas – so creative and artistic!
 I have seen hats made from all kinds of things.
-My favorites have been the ones that use Easter Candy or Easter Baskets.
+I think the best Easter bonnet ideas are the ones that use Easter Candy (Peeps!) or Easter Baskets.

 - You don’t have to dress up to go to the Easter Parade, but don’t forget your camera!

 - The parade is held Easter Sunday on Fifth Avenue from 49th to 57th Streets from 10 am to 4 pm.